 > The web site MyAlaskan.com provides information on Alaska from the unique perspective of an Alaskan's point of view.
 While seeing Bald Eagles or Moose while on a drive are common, they are still well appreciated by all that see them.
 Our Alaska site is written to help you plan a trip to Alaska, whether it be an cruise or a wilderness adventure.
 If you would like to keep track of changes we make to this Alaska Travel site you can check in at our blog where we will post changes and new content to the site.
 We will also make an effort to highlight changes on this home page if you want to check back from time to time.

-A common realization when coming to Alaska or planning a trip is that you need more time — or want more time once you are here.
+A common realization when coming to Alaska or planning a trip is that you need more time -- or want more time once you are here.
 Many visitors come to the state on a 7 or 10 day cruise, and while wonderful, they find it is only a teaser of what there is to experience.
 Travelers that come by ship are now frequently adding an additional week or two of land excursions or returning the next year for more adventurous travel.
 About a third of the riders on the Alaska Railroad at any given time during the summer are return visitors.

 Group travel and wilderness adventures in some of the more remote areas of Alaska are becoming quite common.
-In the past you may needed your own experience and equipment, chartered you own plane, and logistical support for a wilderness trip — today there are many qualified companies that provide float trips, hiking, camping, and glacier travel.
+In the past you may needed your own experience and equipment, chartered you own plane, and logistical support for a wilderness trip -- today there are many qualified companies that provide float trips, hiking, camping, and glacier travel.
 They can provide the trip, support, training, or just the equipment, you just need the desire.

 Our staff is based in Wasilla, Alaska and we spend many months in the field and on assignment every year.
 If you enjoy the material you see on this web site please let us know.
 If you have suggestions or constructive criticism please share those with us also.
 We are happy to share our view of Alaska and hope you find it helpful.